AlexDavis47/RasterSong/docs/readme.md

 - **Inputs are frame packages** at the top level
 - A frame-package can be decoded into **channel streams** (per-channel sequences of `pixels_per_frame` samples) using a `FrameDecoder` node.
 - **Nodes operate on blocks of samples** (per-channel) and declare `lookback`/`lookahead` (in samples) and `latency` (in samples)
-- The graph is **pull-based** from the Output node: when output needs frame N, it pulls the necessary sample range from its inputs, which recursively pulls from upstream with the requested padding (lookback/ahead)
+- The graph is **pull-based** from the Output node: when output needs frame N, it pulls the necessary sample range from its inputs, which recursively pulls from upstream with the requested padding (lookback/ahead).
+This is opposed to push-based, where input would be sent into the graph first, and output would be retrieved from the graph after the input has been processed.
 - For **real-time preview**: use a dynamic buffered playback system where playback speed is determined by the distance between the current playhead and the end of buffered frames.
   The playback rate is calculated as: `playback_speed = min(buffer_distance_in_seconds, 1.0)`.
   This means: